aditya-r-m/notebook/README.md

 ## Notebook
 [https://aditya-r-m.github.io/notebook/?s00](https://aditya-r-m.github.io/notebook/?user=aditya-r-m&repo=notebook-pages&file=s00.tex) | [s01](https://aditya-r-m.github.io/notebook/?user=aditya-r-m&repo=notebook-pages&file=s01.tex) | [s02](https://aditya-r-m.github.io/notebook/?user=aditya-r-m&repo=notebook-pages&file=s02.tex)

-The project contains a minimal web interface optimized for capturing mathematical notes with live MathJax rendering, basic Vi keybindings, and github storage integration through octokit.
+The project contains a minimal web interface optimized for capturing mathematical notes with live MathJax rendering, basic Vi keybindings, and a simple local server setup to enable autosave.

 The user can edit one line at a time in the text insert mode, and navigate the text in Vi Mode.
 A line can be formatted using `${supportedStyle}|` prefix.
 Note that the Caret in Vi Mode is simulated through text selection, so it will temporarily disappear during custom text selection & when out of focus.